 MusiCares: COVID-19 Relief Fund

-The non-profit leg of the GRAMMY Awards has expanded their services to include lost income due to the cancellation of scheduled gigs or performances due to Coronavirus/COVID-19 precautionary measures.
+The non-profit leg of the GRAMMY Awards has expanded its services to include lost income due to the cancellation of scheduled gigs or performances due to COVID-19 precautionary measures.

 Music Health Alliance